hrossman/pymsm/paper.md

 In this section we give an overview of the models and methods underlying the statistics and computations performed in `PyMSM`.

 ## Introduction
 The description of the content of `PyMSM` would be easier to digest under a certain setting.
-Thus, to set the stage, we adopt the multi-state model of [@Roimi:2021].
+Thus, to set the stage, we adopt the multi-state model of Roimi [@Roimi:2021].
 Specifically, assume a multi-state model consists of four states $A,B,C,D$ and six possible transitions:
 $$
 A \rightarrow B \,\,\,\,\,\,       A \rightarrow C   \,\,\,\,\,\,     A \rightarrow D   \,\,\,\,\,\,    B \rightarrow A \,\,\,\,\,\,    B \rightarrow D \,\,\,\,\,\,   C \rightarrow A \, .
 $$